Christmas gifts wrapped under tree.

 Download for Free

-Now that you understand the importance of year-end giving and fiscal year wrap-up tasks for nonprofits, let’s look at some actions you can take to conduct your final fundraising push of the year in a financially responsible manner.
+Now that you understand the importance of year-end giving and fiscal year wrap-up tasks for nonprofits, let’s look at some actions you can take to conduct your final fundraising push of the year in a financially responsible way.

-Set Clear Goals for Year-End Giving
+Set Clear Year-End Fundraising Goals

 • Specific about what success looks like.